 - Radiation therapy.
 This cancer treatment can lead to inflammation and scarring of the esophagus.

-Certain conditions can weaken your throat muscles, making it difficult to move food from your mouth into your throat and esophagus when you start to swallow.
-You may choke, gag or cough when you try to swallow or have the sensation of food or fluids going down your windpipe (trachea) or up your nose.
-This may lead to pneumonia.
+Certain conditions can weaken the throat muscles, making it difficult to move food from your mouth into your throat and esophagus when you start to swallow.
+You might choke, gag or cough when you try to swallow or have the sensation of food or fluids going down your windpipe (trachea) or up your nose.
+This can lead to pneumonia.

 Causes of oropharyngeal dysphagia include:

 - Neurological disorders.
 Certain disorders — such as multiple sclerosis, muscular dystrophy and Parkinson's disease — can cause dysphagia.